How to Save Costs with Small LLMs

 The AI world has been obsessed with size.
 Every few months, a new model drops boasting billions more parameters than the last.
 But here’s the catch: bigger isn’t always better.

-While large language models (LLMs) like GPT‑4 or Claude 3 can perform a wide range of tasks, they come with massive computational and financial costs.
-Running them in production can cost thousands of dollars per month per workload.
+While flagship large language models (LLMs) like GPT‑5.4, Claude Opus 4.7, or Gemini 3.1 Pro can perform a wide range of tasks, they come with substantial computational and financial costs.
+Running them in production at scale can cost thousands of dollars per month per workload.
 Moreover, their energy footprint is significant, raising sustainability concerns1.

 Enter small LLMs — models that are compact, specialized, and surprisingly capable.
 They don’t aim to replace the giants but to complement them where efficiency matters most.